 Co-funding with the Medical Research Council

 Under the Network of European Funding for Neuroscience Research (Neuron) we are working with the Medical Research Council to fund research in the field of traumatic injury to the central nervous system.
 Specifically, we are co-funding five international projects in spinal cord injury that promote multidisciplinary work and translational research proposals.
-Due to start later in 2017, the funding will support projects for three to five years.
+Started in 2017, the funding will support projects for three to five years.

 Stoke Mandeville Collaboration on Neuropathic Pain Management

 We have awarded a grant of £90k to Stoke Mandeville Spinal Research to conduct clinical studies of non-invasive treatments to manage neuropathic pain caused by spinal cord injury.

 An estimated two thirds of people with spinal cord injury suffer chronic pain, which profoundly effects social integration and daily living activities.
 The study aims to harness expertise nationally, and internationally, into established research protocols for non-invasive magnetic stimulation.
 The project commenced in 2017 and will run, initially, for three years.